 • BCM is X-linked and affects male individuals only;

-• Achromatopsia is an autosomal recessive diseases, and affects both males and females;
+• Achromatopsia is an autosomal recessive disease, and affects both males and females equally;

-• The mutations in individuals affected by BCM are responsible for the lack of the protein Opsin in the external segments of the red and green cones;
+• The mutations that cause BCM result in the lack of functional opsin photopigments in the red and green cones;

 To learn more please read the Clinical utility gene card for: Blue Cone Monochromatism.